Rome & Area

 Take a private water taxi for an airport transfer.

 The Rose Garden Palace is located on Via Vittorio Veneto in Rome, chosen as one of Conde Nast’s Top Cities, a mere forty five minutes away from the Fiumicino Airport.
 This historical property is situated in the heart of the city centre and features elegantly designed guest rooms and contemporary and spacious suites.
 Feast like royalty with menus that feature delicious Italian delicacies and international specialties at the onsite a la carte restaurant, Il Roseto.
 Wander through the hotel’s garden area, hosting beautiful floral compositions and handcrafted modern sculptures.
 The Rose Garden Palace also boasts a well-equipped fitness centre, a relaxing whirlpool and soothing sauna.
 The property is within walking distance to some of Rome's most famous landmarks including the Spanish Steps, Trevi Fountain and various Baroque inspired churches.
+Under Roman law, hotels charge a small amount per traveller per day as a “tourist tax”, which needs to be paid locally through your hotel in Rome.
+Amounts may vary, but currently the cost is 4EUR per person for 3* hotels, 6EUR for 4* hotels and 7EUR for 5* hotels.
+The charges will be added to your bill upon check out and are non-negotiable.

 The distinguished Le Sirenuse, (5*) a unique luxurious hotel in an 18th-century villa, is still privately owned by the family of the Marchesi Sersale.
 The hotel is centrally located in one of the most desirable hillside vantage points in Positano, overlooking the beach.
 Quiet elegance and intimate European charm are reflected by the antiques and keen attention to detail throughout the hotel.
 With the sea straight ahead, the village of baroque houses climbing the hill to the right, the view from the terraces is breathtaking.
 The hotel has a pool terrace, outdoor terraces, an indoor restaurant and spa.